jpherbst/qot-stack/readme.md

 ## STEP 2 : Networking  ##

 In order to enable Network File Sharing (NFS) across the Controller and beaglebone devices, we need to setup a DHCP Server that will dynamically assign IP addresses to the controller and beaglebone devices.
 You can setup a DHCP server on a router or a server with your own desired networking details.
-The DHCP Server will assign static IP addresses to the controller and beaglebones using their unique MAC addresses.
+The end goal is to make the DHCP Server assign static IP addresses to the controller and beaglebones using their unique MAC addresses.

-You can follow the steps below, if you do not have the means to setup your own DHCP Server, instead you can make the Controller behave as a DHCP Server.
+You can follow the two steps below, if you do not have the means to setup your own DHCP Server, instead you can make the Controller behave as a DHCP Server.
 However, these steps are complex and require proper configuration.
 Most likely, they will not work depending upon your Linux version or other reasons.

 ### STEP 2a : Configure DHCP  ###